helidon-io/helidon/docs/se/guides/quickstart.md

 ## Deploy Application to Kubernetes

 To deploy the application to Kubernetes, you must have access to a Kubernetes cluster.
 Some lightweight options for running Kubernetes include Docker Desktop or minikube.
 This quick start assumes you’re using Docker Desktop.
-For more information, see [Docker Desktop](https://docs.docker.com/desktop/) in the Docker documentation.
+For more information, see [Docker Desktop][docker-desktop] in the Docker documentation.

 If you haven’t already, install `kubectl`, the Kubernetes command line tool.
-See [Install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) in the Kubernetes documentation.
+See [Install kubectl][install-kubectl] in the Kubernetes documentation.

 1. Set up a Kubernetes cluster.
 2. Verify that you can connect to the cluster by running `kubectl cluster-info` and then running `kubectl get nodes`.